Interdisciplinary Movement & Somatics

 Somatic Groundwork has developed a unique patterning approach over several decades that includes applying a specific sensing process, called systems sensing, to movement.
 The primary patterning methods are yielding, unwinding and core support.
 With a blend of both exploratory and specific approaches to guiding movement, the Somatic Groundwork practitioner encourages active participation with their students and clients for immediate and sustainable change.

-Our sense of self, in a body, and these somatic patterns are shaped by the society and cultural value system in which we are embedded.
+Our sense of self, in a body, are somatic patterns that are shaped by the society and cultural value system in which we are embedded.
 In this way, somatics is not solely for the benefit of the individual – but rather is a way for us to relearn how we behave socially, together.
 A decolonial somatics calls for restoring right relationships from both within ourselves and between living bodies (both human and more-than-human).

 IMS Enrollment Pathways